The Epic 2023-24 Rajasthan Road Trip From Mumbai

 This city has a lot to see; some of our recommendations are mentioned below:

 Formerly the primary residence of the kings of Bikaner, Junagarh Fort is among the few Indian Forts that is not perched on a hill.
 Comprising endless Jali work and red sandstone carvings, all of which are typically ornate, Junagarh Fort makes for one of the most incredible structures in Bikaner.

 A Rajasthani structure made in European style is the perfect way to describe Lalgarh Palace.
 Famous for changing colors concerning the sun, this palace is a must-see in all of Rajasthan.

 30 km from the city of Bikaner, is a rat temple dedicated to the local deity Karni Mata.
 This temple is rather famous among tourists as rats (in thousands) move here freely and are considered to be the incarnation of the Goddess’s devotees.

 Day 13| Visit The Lesser-Known Rajasthani Town Mandawa

 Take an early morning drive to Mandawa.
 When you reach here, go on the Fresco Haveli Tour, and see this World’s most extensive open art gallery up close.

-Once you are done adoring this Bollywood’s favourite town, decide whether you want to spend the night here or get going to Jaipur.
-We recommend you catch a breath and book a room in one of these Haveli turn hotels.
+Once you are done adoring this Bollywood’s favorite town, decide whether you want to spend the night here or get going to Jaipur.
+We recommend you catch your breath and book a room in one of these Haveli-turn hotels.

 169 km (Estimated drive time: 3 hours)